frain-dev/convoy-website/content/changelog/2026-01-30-reliability-observability-data-layer-improvements.md

 **Fixes & observability**

-Endpoints in **Paused** or **Inactive** state now activate correctly, and OSS default-user login no longer requires an organization.
+Endpoints in **Paused** or **Inactive** state now activate correctly, and OSS default-user login no longer requires a license.
 We fixed filter evaluation for boolean values in arrays and a startup bug where the worker blocked the agent server.
-For Sentry, you can set `CONVOY_SENTRY_DEBUG=true` and `CONVOY_SENTRY_ENVIRONMENT` to get debug logging and environment tagging.
+For Sentry, we've updated the configuration to use the default **Environment** field.

 **Data layer improvements**